Legal Separation vs. Divorce in Arizona

 Legal Separation and Divorce in Arizona

 A divorce completely dissolves the legal status of the marital relationship and restores both parties to the status of a single person.
 A legal separation, however, does not dissolve the legal status of the marital relationship but does terminate the marital community such that all assets and debts incurred by either party after the decree of legal separation remain the sole and separate property and debt of the spouse who acquired the property or debt.
-All community property acquired during the marriage will be equitably divided.
-The court will also enter child custody orders, child support orders, and may award alimony in a legal separation.

 Reasons for Legal Separation Instead of Divorce